≡ Menu

 And while…

-He is but a small dog, don’t let his size fool you because these guys are surprisingly athletic and agile.
-In fact, he does quite well in almost all dog sports such as agility, obedience and flyball.
+He is a small dog; don’t let his size fool you because these guys are surprisingly athletic and agile.
+He does pretty well in almost all dog sports, such as agility, obedience, and flyball.
 He also performs superbly well in mental stimulation exercises.

 Did you know that Papillon is the French word for “butterfly”?
-Well if not, it does!
-And that’s because many folks believe that their hanging ears, resemble butterfly wings which is something that we here subscribe to as well.
+Well, if not, it does!
+And that’s because many folks believe that their hanging ears resemble butterfly wings, which we here subscribe to as well.

 But is…

-This the right dog for you?
+Is this the right dog for you?
 That’s the real question and one that we hope to help you answer in this here article.
-Because… the last thing that we would like to see happen if for you to adopt a Papillon puppy or better yet a Papillon rescue dog only to learn three weeks later that you made a mistake!
+Because… the last thing that we would like to see happen is for you to adopt a Papillon puppy or, better yet, a Papillon rescue dog only to learn three weeks later that you made a mistake!

 So, without further ado, let’s dive right in.